-For instance, it opened in 1961 and was used to host the South African leg of the Formula One Grand Prix Championship until international sanctions were imposed because of apartheid.
-The original circuit was rated as one of the most dangerous tracks in pro-racing and claimed the death of Welsh F1 driver Tom Pryce.
-Because of this, bends and turns such as the infamous Leeukop Bend and the Kink were removed.
+For instance, it opened in 1961 and was used to host the South African leg of the Formula One Grand Prix Championship until international sanctions were imposed because of Apartheid.
+The original circuit was rated as one of the most dangerous tracks in pro racing and claimed the death of Welsh F1 driver, Tom Pryce.
+Bends and turns such as the infamous Leeukop Bend and the Kink were removed.
 Today the track is not only a place to burn rubber but a great spot hosting events and conventions, such as the first ever Comic Con in Africa.

-With Porsche South Africa’s acquisition of the property, the subsequent revamp of key buildings and a new game plan, Kyalami Grand Prix Circuit has evolved above and beyond the regular race and track days.
+With Porsche South Africa’s acquisition of the property, as well as the subsequent revamp of key buildings and a new game plan, Kyalami Grand Prix Circuit has evolved above and beyond the regular race and track days.
 Events such as Comic Con Africa, the DSTV Delicious Festival and the Baby Show have made Kyalami Grand Prix Circuit their host venue of choice.